AirAmaz/AirAmaz-Sector/README.md

 ### To do
 - [ ] Render Symbols & Airspace with DxRenderPlugin
 - [ ] Configuration file for MTEP

+### Prerequisites
+1. Before using AirAmaz sector be sure to download and install the latest C++ redistributable package from Microsoft: https://aka.ms/vs/17/release/vc_redist.x86.exe
+2. To make our render work, be sure to download and install the latest DirectX Runtime from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=35

 ### Usage
 To use the AirAmaz sector properly, you need a ``Navigraph Unlimited`` subscription to access the necessary navigation data.